After a shift in offensive philosophy, the Seahawks’ winning formula was on full display vs. the Rams

 The Seahawks tried to get creative to find ways to get the ball to star receiver DK Metcalf, who was largely shut down by Jalen Ramsey in their Nov.
 15 meeting.
 The Seahawks put Metcalf in motion a handful of times pre-snap, getting him away from Ramsey, and three of his six catches converted third-down plays.

-Metcalf finished with six catches for 59 yards, giving him 80 catches for 1,282 yards this season — just 6 yards shy of breaking Steve Largent’s franchise record for receiving yards in a season, with one regular-game remaining.
+Metcalf finished with six catches for 59 yards, giving him 80 catches for 1,282 yards this season — just 6 yards shy of breaking Steve Largent’s franchise record for receiving yards in a season, with one regular-season game remaining.

 “DK played really tough today,” Carroll said.
 “I really liked the way he played.”